adibenc/idx-fundamental-analysis/README.md

 ## Configuration

 The primary configuration options include environment variables set in the `.env` file.
-Ensure you have authenticated and authorized access to Google Drive and possessed a valid JWT token for StockBit API access.
+Ensure you have authenticated and authorized access to Google Drive and possessed a valid username and password for StockBit API access.

 ## Contribution Guidelines